Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 View source

-Statutory recognition of a surface landowner's interest in the airspace above their land.
-Does not ban overflight under federal law, but provides a statutory basis for civil trespass and intrusion upon seclusion claims when drone overflight is paired with intrusive conduct.
+Recognizes a surface landowner's interest in the airspace above their land, providing statutory basis for civil trespass claims related to drone overflights paired with intrusive conduct.

 View source

-Drone Operations Prohibited in State Parks and Wildlife Areas
+Drone Ban in Colorado State Parks and Wildlife Areas

 Recreational

-Prohibits launching, landing, or operating drones on all Colorado Parks & Wildlife land, including state parks, state wildlife areas, and state trust lands under CPW administration.
-Two statewide exceptions: Cherry Creek State Park and Chatfield State Park, which maintain designated model-aircraft fields where drone flight is permitted under model-aircraft rules.
-Special use permits may be available for commercial purposes on a case-by-case basis.
+Prohibits launching, landing, or operating any unmanned aircraft system (drone) on all Colorado Parks and Wildlife land, including state parks, state wildlife areas, and state trust lands.
+Two statewide exceptions: Cherry Creek State Park and Chatfield State Park, which maintain designated model-aircraft fields.

 View source